 Today, in the tradition of Pavia, is the feast day of Anicius Manlius Severinus Boethius.
 That’s the Boethius.
 Living from around 480 to his execution in 524, he was a statesman during the rule of Theodoric and a contemporary with Benedict of Nursia (480-547).
-He is a liminal figure like these others described by Lorenzo Valla, and again in the 20th century by Jacques Maritain, as “the last of the Romans and the first of the Scholastics.”
+He is a liminal figure like these others described by Lorenzo Valla, and again in the 20th century by Ralph McInerny, as “the last of the Romans and the first of the Scholastics.”

 Surprised that there’s a St. Severinus with a feast day when we usually think of the philosopher Boethius?
 Me too.

 But Dante did put him in the heaven of the sun (Canto X) with philosophers like Aquinas:

 Now, if your mind’s eye, following my praising,